Harmonic (NASDAQ:HLIT) Updates Q2 2024 Earnings Guidance

-Harmonic (NASDAQ:HLIT – Get Free Report) updated its second quarter 2024 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of 0.000-0.050 for the period, compared to the consensus estimate of 0.050.
+Harmonic (NASDAQ:HLIT – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Monday morning.
+The company provided earnings per share guidance of 0.000-0.050 for the period, compared to the consensus earnings per share estimate of 0.050.
 The company issued revenue guidance of -.
 Harmonic also updated its FY 2024 guidance to 0.510-0.710 EPS.

-In other news, SVP Neven Haltmayer sold 14,747 shares of the stock in a transaction on Friday, February 16th.
-The stock was sold at an average price of $13.68, for a total transaction of $201,738.96.
-Following the transaction, the senior vice president now owns 156,559 shares of the company’s stock, valued at approximately $2,141,727.12.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In other news, SVP Neven Haltmayer sold 14,747 shares of the stock in a transaction on Friday, February 16th.
-The stock was sold at an average price of $13.68, for a total transaction of $201,738.96.
-Following the transaction, the senior vice president now owns 156,559 shares of the company’s stock, valued at approximately $2,141,727.12.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, SVP Nimrod Ben-Natan sold 100,000 shares of the stock in a transaction on Monday, February 5th.
-The stock was sold at an average price of $12.91, for a total value of $1,291,000.00.
-Following the transaction, the senior vice president now directly owns 302,214 shares in the company, valued at approximately $3,901,582.74.
+In other news, SVP Neven Haltmayer sold 14,747 shares of Harmonic stock in a transaction that occurred on Friday, February 16th.
+The stock was sold at an average price of $13.68, for a total value of $201,738.96.
+Following the sale, the senior vice president now directly owns 156,559 shares in the company, valued at approximately $2,141,727.12.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+In other news, SVP Neven Haltmayer sold 14,747 shares of Harmonic stock in a transaction that occurred on Friday, February 16th.
+The stock was sold at an average price of $13.68, for a total value of $201,738.96.
+Following the sale, the senior vice president now directly owns 156,559 shares in the company, valued at approximately $2,141,727.12.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, SVP Nimrod Ben-Natan sold 100,000 shares of the firm’s stock in a transaction that occurred on Monday, February 5th.
+The shares were sold at an average price of $12.91, for a total value of $1,291,000.00.
+Following the completion of the transaction, the senior vice president now owns 302,214 shares of the company’s stock, valued at approximately $3,901,582.74.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 150,000 shares of company stock valued at $1,917,122.
-2.20% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 125,305 shares of company stock worth $1,631,154 in the last ninety days.
+2.20% of the stock is owned by insiders.

 About Harmonic